UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 In addition to in-hall responsibilities, the AAC Graduate Fellow will participate in central office committees and initiatives will participate in the campus duty rotation and provide crisis intervention as necessary, will assist with general office functions and respond to inquiries from members of the university community and the public.
 The AAC Graduate Fellow will also perform other related duties as assigned.
 Some evening, late night, and weekend work is required.

-The Graduate Resident Educator is responsible for holding individual student meetings with those identified as at risk through the University Early Intervention Process “Starfish”.
+The Graduate Resident Educator (GRE) is responsible for holding individual student meetings with those identified as at risk through the University Early Intervention Process “Starfish”.
 In these meetings the GRE works with the student to identify their areas of concern academically, help them develop better study skills, and makes referrals to other offices when appropriate.
 As necessary, the GRE will set follow appointments to continue to support these students.

 The Graduate Resident Educator serves as the primary adviser to the Hall Councils for each of the first year areas.
 The GRE is responsible for developing advertising and recruiting students to join the Hall Council executive board.
 The GRE is expected to attend bi-weekly Hall Council meetings and offer support to emerging student leaders.
 As the Hall Council adviser, the GRE will help the students foster community by developing social programming for their residence hall.